digitalsurvival/sheen/readme.md

 # sheen

 Cross-platform desktop screenshot tool written in Python.
-It is [screenFetch](https://github.com/KittyKatt/screenFetch) implemented in Python.
+It is essentially [screenFetch](https://github.com/KittyKatt/screenFetch) rewritten in Python.